 An evidence-based advocacy tool that allows users to simulate the effects of family planning on various health and non-health SDGs.
 The model projects the medium- and long-term impacts of three different family planning futures, capturing the boost contraceptive use offers toward realizing the SDGs.
 By showcasing the health, social, and economic benefits of contraceptive use, the model makes the case for family planning investments at national and subnational levels.

 ImpactNow is an Excel-based model that estimates the health and economic impacts of family planning (FP) in the near term.
 It is designed to model the impacts of different policy scenarios, and to compare the results of those scenarios in advocacy materials.

 As young people age out of their pediatric or adolescent HIV care and treatment programs, they require different types of support.
 This model projects the number of children, adolescents, and young adults ages on antiretroviral therapy (ART) who are eligible for transitions in care and switching to tenofovir/lamivudine/dolutegravir (TLD) or another newly-introduced regimen.

 The model can be used to create an evidence base for women's rights advocates, government leaders, and women's organizations to advocate for increased investments in family planning/reproductive health and other women-centered interventions in their countries.

-SPECTRUM is a suite of easy to use policy models which provide policymakers with an analytical tool to support the decision making process.
+Spectrum is a suite of easy to use policy models, including RAPID, which provide policymakers with an analytical tool to support the decision making process.